Eswatini Scout Association

-The Emavulandlela Swaziland Scout Association (formerly the Swaziland Boy Scouts Association) is the national Scouting organization of Eswatini (Swaziland).
+The Eswatini Scout Association, (formerly the Emavulandlela Swaziland Scout Association and Swaziland Boy Scouts Association) is the national Scouting organization of Eswatini (Swaziland).
 The boys-only organization was founded in 1924, and became a member of the World Organization of the Scout Movement in 1968.
 In 2009, there were 6,850 members.

 The association is divided into four districts: Hhohho, Lubombo, Manzini and Shishelweni.

 Ideals and method

 The Scout Motto is Hlala ulungele! in siSwati.
 The highest rank is Lion Scout.